zbalkan/zbalkan.github.io/_posts/2025-12-21-critical-thinking.md

 ## Graph Thinking as a First-Class Mental Model

 Graph thinking becomes an unavoidable necessity when systems stop behaving like collections of independent items and begin behaving like ecosystems.
-As noted by [Ian Robinson](https://iansrobinson.com/), this transition is typically driven by a surge in three specific variables: size, connectedness, and semi-structure.
+In practice, this transition tends to happen when three things grow at the same time: size, connectedness, and exceptions.
+[Ian Robinson](https://iansrobinson.com/)describes this pattern well, but most practitioners recognize it long before they can name it.
 In the early stages of an IT environment, data is managed within the fixed, predictable schemas of a table.
 However, as dependencies accumulate and exceptions become the rule, the "connectedness" of the data begins to dominate system behavior.
 At this tipping point, tabular representations fail because they treat relationships as secondary metadata, such as foreign keys or join tables, rather than first-class citizens.
-This representational mismatch creates a "cognitive gap," where defenders are trapped in a two-dimensional world of chronologically sorted logs while attackers are freely navigating a multi-dimensional web of trust.
+This representational mismatch creates a very real cognitive gap.
+Defenders are staring at sorted lists of events, while attackers are navigating a web of trust relationships.

-As a mental model, graph thinking utilizes the **Property Graph Data Model** to provide a shared language for this complexity.
+As a mental model, graph thinking utilizes the Property Graph Data Model to provide a shared language for this complexity.
 In this framework, we describe the world through nodes, which represent entities, and edges, which represent relationships.
 Unlike the generic, unnamed associations found in a spreadsheet, edges in a graph are named and directed, acting as the "verbs" that connect the system’s "nouns."
-For example, a User node does not simply exist in a list; it **OWNS** a file, **HAS_ACCESS** to a server, or **AUTHENTICATED_FROM** a specific IP address.
+For example, a User node does not simply exist in a list; it OWNS a file, HAS_ACCESS to a server, or AUTHENTICATED_FROM a specific IP address.
 These relationships can carry their own properties, such as timestamps or levels of trust, allowing for a "schema-free but structured" approach that can accommodate ad-hoc real-world exceptions without breaking the underlying data model.

 ### Analyzing Systems through Graph Logic